Unit: Structural Biochemistry

-Supported by grants from the National Genopole Network, two European projects (X-TB and SPINE) and the Institut Pasteur, we have undertaken a structural genomics project on mycobacterial proteins, in collaboration with other laboratories within the Institute.
+Supported by grants from the National Genopole Network, the European Union and the Institut Pasteur, we have undertaken a structural genomics project on mycobacterial proteins, in collaboration with other laboratories within the Institute.
 The initial list of targets includes a number of proteins that are known to be important for mycobacterial survival and/or virulence, as well as many others of unknown biological function but whose relevance as potential therapeutic targets is highlighted by the comparative analysis of mycobacterial genomes (M. tuberculosis, M. leprae).
 Two technical platforms have been setup for protein production (http://www.pasteur.fr/recherche/genopole/PF5) and high-throughput cloning and protein crystallization (http://www.pasteur.fr/recherche/genopole/PF6).
-The project is now well underway: more than 300 mycobacterial genes have been subcloned into bacterial expression vectors, several purified proteins have been subjected to crystallization trials and the first crystal structures have been determined during the last year.
+At present, more than 300 mycobacterial genes have been subcloned into bacterial expression vectors, several purified proteins have been subjected to crystallization trials and several crystal structures have been determined at high resolution.
+Some of these correspond to mycobacterial genes of unknown function, for which the structural information has provided useful hints to elucidate their putative biochemical function.
 The up-to-date status of the project is described in the dedicated Web site "Structural Genomics of Mycobacteria" (http://www.pasteur.fr/SGM).